This itinerary is always available if the wind is not too strong.

-We start in La Isleta, fishermen’ quarter where the millennial fishing techniques are still in use.
-Sailing to San José, we first see San Felipe’s castle, built on ancient reef beaches that have created a soft calcareous rock that has been transformed by the wind into whimsical and magical figures.
-Then we pass Embarcadero’s beach and rocket’s point where the first Spanish rocket was launched; this was due to the depopulation of the area and the low risk of accidents.
-We go through the Escullos’ cliffs, name that comes from the shoals (in Spanish escollos) that complicated sailing for those who didn’t know the seabed.
+We start in La Isleta fishermen’s quarter where ancient fishing techniques are still in use.
+Sailing to San José, we first see San Felipe’s castle, built on ancient reef beaches that have created a soft calcareous rock, which has been transformed by the wind into whimsical and magical figures.
+Then we pass Embarcadero’s beach and Rocket’s Point where the first Spanish rocket was launched in the 1960’s; this was due to the small population of the area and the low risk of accidents.
+We go through the Escullos’ cliffs, a name that comes from the reefs (in Spanish escollos) that complicated sailing for those who didn’t know the seabed.

 Behind the mountain, we find the Bentonite quarries, a volcanic ash of interesting texture that has several industrial uses; this kind of clay is still extracted.
-We finish the ride in Higuera’s cove and San José, an old fishermen population that has now become one of the main touristic places of the Park.
+We finish the ride in Higuera’s cove and San José, an old fishermen village that has now become one of the main touristic places within the Park..